kurtosis-tech/kurtosis/core/tutorials/getting-started.md

 1. A **controller** Docker image that runs code wrapping Kurtosis' controller library
 1. An **initializer** CLI that wraps Kurtosis' initializer library

-In the below tutorial we'll show how to implement each of these components from scratch!
+In the below tutorial we'll show how to implement each of these components from scratch.

 ## The Test Network
 A test always runs against a network of services being tested, and each test will declare the type of network it wants to run against.
 We're  and we'll need to tell Kurtosis what that network should look like for the test we'll write in this tutorial.